 Should I See a Practitioner or Can I Muscle Test Myself?

 The International College of Applied Kinesiology (ICAK) is the certifying body for applied kinesiologists.
 It is generally a postgraduate qualification for healthcare practitioners.
 As with any healthcare professional, you should check your practitioner’s credentials before booking sessions.
 I also recommend getting recommendations from friends or family members.
 It’s important you feel comfortable with the practitioner and are able to trust their recommendations.
-There are a ton of books on the topic out there that teach you how to do muscle testing, one of my personal favorites is the Emotion Code

 It is certainly possible to muscle test yourself, and a good practitioner will encourage you to develop the skills for self-testing.
 It may take some experimenting to find the right muscle testing technique for you, and some practice to be able to ‘read’ your muscles.